 - Runs 45-60 minutes per charge (If you shut it off when not riding, people are saying it can last for up to 2 hours)

 - The MX500 does have problems with the tires wearing out

-Can you imagine the look on your child’s face when he or she gets a MX500.
+Can you imagine the look on your child’s face when they get an MX500?
 They’ll feel like a motocross superstar.

-It does have a tendency of making kids feel like “They’re the King of the Dirt Hill.”
+It does tend to make kids feel like “They’re the King of the Dirt Hill.”

 - Very little noise

 - Goes 17 mph